zcoon/lexathonProject/README.md

 # lexathonProject

+First of all -- this site is helpful for Git basics (https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)

+Now for a quick crash course in Git using terminal...

-navigate to the folder where you want to keep your code (via terminal)
+Navigate to the folder where you want to keep your code (via terminal)

 copy this url : https://github.com/zcoon/lexathonProject.git